Health and Travel Alerts Learn More Left arrow

 The U.S. Virgin Islands were once a Danish colony, and you’ll find plenty of examples of the Danes’ legacy as you wander around Charlotte Amalie.
 Delicate wrought-iron balconies, grand mansions, leafy gardens and Danish street names are everywhere, with the colors of the Caribbean brightening the old houses in yellows, greens and reds.

-Here are 11 of the best things to do in St. Thomas.
+Here are some of the best things to do in St. Thomas.

 Drink Daiquiris With a View